hema-ted/pycdft/doc/source/tutorial.rst

            "set scf_tol 1.0E-8 \n",
            scf_cmd="run 0 50 5",
    )

-Then, we initialize an instance of the CDFT solver itself.
+Then, we construct CDFT solvers (**CDFTSolver**), which orchestrate the entire CDFT calculations.
-Since we are not relaxing our structure, the job consists of one self-consistent field calculation and skips the calculation of constrained forces.
-We first do a search across a range of values (in this case [-1,1]) for the constraint potential using the **brenth** optimizer.
-In order calculate the electronic coupling, we must do a CDFT calculation for the initial and final state, so we set up a CDFT solver and constraint for each.
+In order to compute the electronic coupling, we need two CDFT solvers for the initial and final diabatic state, respectively.
+After CDFT solvers are constructed, we add constraints to the solvers.
-We set the target number of electrons between the donor He atom and acceptor He atom **N0** to 1.
+In this example we will apply **ChargeTransferConstraint** to enforce the electron number difference between the two He atoms to be 1.
-Convergence in CDFT is determined by the threshold given by **N_tol**.

 .. code-block:: python

    # set up CDFT constraints and solver
    solver1 = CDFTSolver(job="scf", optimizer="brenth",sample=sample, dft_driver=qboxdriver)
    solver2 = solver1.copy()
-   V = (-1,1) # range of constraint potentials
+   V = (-1,1)  # search range for the brenth optimizer

    # add constraint to two solvers
    ChargeTransferConstraint(
        sample=solver1.sample,